Soft Coated Wheaten Terrier Grooming Guide

 Soft Coated Wheaten Terriers have minimal shedding and require occasional brushing.
 While Soft Coated Wheaten Terriers shed very little, regular grooming is still important for skin health and early detection of lumps or skin issues.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier benefits from care tailored to its physical and behavioral profile.
 What sets the Soft Coated Wheaten Terrier apart from other terrier breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Brushing & Coat Care